Is my phone listening to me? Yes, here’s why and how to stop it

 Why is my phone listening to me?

-Foremost, our phones listen to us to virtually assist us.
+First, our phones listen to us to virtually assist us.
 That’s through voice assistant apps, like Siri and “Hey Google,” but also through personalized advertisements that follow conversations had on them.
 See, it’s no coincidence that you’re sometimes served advertisements that directly relate to a phone conversation you just had.

 It’s similar to how search engines track our activity to ensure we’re delivered the most relevant results and advertisements.
 In this respect, you might think of your smartphone as a verbal search engine.
 These devices and the applications on them are capable of internet tracking, too.